-Traditional scholarly and creative work outputs, such as the single-authored print book or conventional gallery exhibitions, have already been challenged by the emergence of multi-authored and/or hybridized forms of transmission such as Internet art sites, electronic literature, live audio/visual performance, multi-platform storytelling or transmedia narratives, software art, interactive installations for public spaces, augmented reality, game art, networked media activism and innovative art applications for mobile devices and tablets.
+Traditional scholarly and creative work outputs, such as the single-authored print book or conventional gallery exhibitions, have already been challenged by the emergence of Internet art sites, electronic literature, live audio/visual performance, multi-platform storytelling or transmedia narratives, software art, artificial intelligence, 3D animation, interactive installations for public spaces, virtual reality, video games, networked media activism and innovative art applications for mobile devices and tablets.

-The program concentrates its curriculum on digital forms of creativity so as to cultivate cutting-edge investigations into the practice, theory, history and philosophy of media and its relationships to creativity, communication, technology and information.
+The program concentrates its curriculum on digital forms of creativity and cultivates cutting-edge investigations into the practice, theory, history and philosophy of intermedia art, and scholarship.

 Applicants to the PhD program in intermedia art, writing and performance (IAWP) are expected to hold a master's degree (MFA or MA preferred) or its equivalent from an accredited college or university, and must provide transcripts from every institution attended.
 In exceptional cases, applicants without a master's degree may be considered for admission.

 The program encourages applications from interdisciplinary digital artists and/or humanists who have already started developing experimental modes of practice-based research in contemporary forms of artistic expression.